kamilkk00/CS50/README.md

 ## Contents

+### CS50 Web Programming with Python and JavaScript

+As part of the **CS50 Web** course, I developed skills in building web applications, such as:

+- **Frontend and backend development:** Creating dynamic web applications using HTML, CSS, and JavaScript, and integrating with a backend using the Django framework.
+- **Database management:** Designing and managing relational databases (SQLite) and implementing migrations.
+- **APIs and user interfaces:** Creating and consuming APIs and building interactive user interfaces.

+Example projects:

+1. **Project 0: Search**
+   A simple search engine application, similar to Google.

+2. **Project 1: Wiki**
+   A Wikipedia application that allows users to create and edit web pages, fully built with Django.

+3. **Project 2: Commerce**
+   A marketplace application where users can list items for sale, bid on items, add them to favorites, and comment on selected auctions.

+4. **Project 3: Mail**
+   A web-based email application that allows users to send, receive, and archive messages, with an interface similar to popular email platforms.

+5. **Project 4: Network**
+   A social media application where users can create posts, like posts, and follow other users.

+6. **Final Project: BookIT**
+   An interactive platform for listing and booking services, allowing users to book local services (e.g., barber, manicure) directly through the platform, with automatically generated available time slots.

+---

+### Technologies used during the courses:

+- **Programming languages:** Python, JavaScript
+- **Frameworks:** Django, Bootstrap
+- **Databases:** SQLite
+- **Other:** HTML, CSS

 ### CS50x

 As part of the CS50x course, I completed projects that spanned a wide range of topics and technologies.
 This course covered not only low-level programming in C but also more advanced topics such as SQL, Flask, JavaScript, and CSS.
 Here are some of the key areas I explored: